OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:23

-For life is more than food, and the body more than clothing.
+For life is not merely about food, nor the body solely about clothing.

 ## Luke 12:24